cjlucas/nupm/README.md

 to subscribe to events such as a "package created" or "user deleted".
 I would then have a event listener process that would update the tree whenever a package is created in the repo.

+### Areas to Improve

+Overall, I'm pleased with how the server turned out, but a few things can be improved.

+Testing and documentation can be improved dramatically.
+Elixir provides excellent tooling in these areas with ExDoc and ExUnit and I've found them invaluable in the past.

+Currently, the authentication server (`NuPM.Auth.Server`) is simply a process that manages an ETS table without any redundancy, meaning if the process crashes for whatever reason, any existing sessions would be forgotten.
+As Elixir/Erlang systems should be designed to recover from faults gracefully, a persistent storage option such as DETS should be used.